Brand New Snowmobiles

 Quick Summary

-The USDA Forest Service (FS), Washington Office Law Enforcement Region 13 Subregion 4, is soliciting proposals for the acquisition of three (3) brand new snowmobiles.
-These vehicles are required for law enforcement operations across various forest terrains in Utah and Idaho.
-The anticipated award is a Firm Fixed-Price contract.
-Offers are due by May 13, 2026, at 4:00 PM Eastern.
+The USDA Forest Service (FS) Washington Office Law Enforcement Region 13 Subregion 4 is soliciting proposals for the acquisition of three (3) brand new snowmobiles.
+This is a Solicitation under a Firm Fixed Price contract.
+Proposals are due by May 13, 2026, at 4:00 PM Eastern.

 Scope of Work